ArberTotraku/gaming/README.md

-# This is the final project of JavaScript in our course called DCI in Berlin.
+# Three simple games made in JavaScript.

 ## It contains three games where user can choose one that enjoys the most.